 - b) The maximum spacing between trees shall be fifty (50) feet for large trees, forty (40) feet for medium trees, and thirty (30) feet for small trees. - c) The minimum distance between the tree and the edge of the street shall be two and one-half (21⁄2) feet for a large tree, two (2) feet for a medium tree and one and one-half (11⁄2) feet for a small tree.
 In areas where a sidewalk exists or is proposed, the minimum distance between the tree trunk and both the edge of the street and the sidewalks shall be two (2) feet for a large tree, two (2) feet for a medium tree and one and one-half (11⁄2) feet for a small tree.
 Trees shall be planted five (5) feet from the edge of an existing or proposed bike path. - The tree location shall be at least twenty (20) feet from street intersections and ten (10) feet from fire hydrants or utility poles (see Figure 4, Figure 5, and Figure 11). - 4) A small tree shall be used when planting under or within ten (10) lateral feet of overhead utility wires.
 A small or medium tree shall be used when planting within ten (10) to twenty (20) lateral feet of overhead utility wires. - The developers shall be required to maintain the trees for one (1) year after the street trees and the road right-of-way are dedicated to the City.
 The same developers shall replace any tree which fails to survive or does not exhibit normal growth characteristics of health and vigor within such one (1) year period.
 Another one (1) year guarantee period shall recommence for any and all trees that are replaced within the original one (1) year guarantee period.
 Upon completion of a street tree planting and prior to the dedication of the street trees to the City, the landscape contractor shall contact the City Engineer for a preliminary inspection.
 A final inspection shall be made at the end of the one (1) year guarantee period.
-All trees not exhibiting a healthy, vigorous growing condition, as determined by the City's final inspection, shall be promptly replaced at the expense of the developer. - 6) The same tree genus and species shall be planted continuously down both sides of each street.
-Adjoining or intersecting streets shall be planted with a different tree genus and species to provide variety and prevent widespread disease. - 7) The minimum trunk caliper measured at six (6) inches above the ground for all street trees shall be no less than two and one-half (21⁄2) inches, except for Group C trees, which shall be no less than two (2) inches. - C) Tree Topping.
-No person shall, as a normal practice, top any tree within the public right-of-way.
-Topping is defined as the severe cutting back of limbs to stubs larger than three (3) inches in diameter within the tree's crown to such a degree so as to remove the normal canopy and disfigure the tree.
+All trees not exhibiting a healthy, vigorous growing condition, as determined by the City's final inspection, shall be promptly replaced at the expense of the developer. - 6) Street tree plantings should be designed to accommodate a variety of trees to prevent the widespread destruction should a disease or infestation occur.
+Each subdivision or street may accommodate different designs based upon different factors such as street length, home types, number of cross streets among others.
+Street tree designs should be flexible to allow for replacement species should a particular tree not thrive in the selected environment.
+Suggested options for street tree designs include, but are not limited to: - a) The same genus and species planted continuously down both sides of the street; - b) Multiple genus and species planted down both sides of a street (whether in a pattern or random design); - c) The same genus and species planted at regular intervals, broken up by cross streets or other design features such as open space or architectural features; - d) Planning Commission or the City Planner may be consulted on other appropriate designs for street tree plantings.